-Orel Beilinson is a historian of modern Europe in a Eurasian context specializing in the history of education, work, and the family.
-His dissertation project, “Tomorrow Belongs to Me: Coming-of-Age in the Other Europe” charts the history of young adulthood in Central, Eastern, and Southeastern Europe in an age of industrialization, total wars, and authoritarian politics.
-His research creates historiographical bridges between territories once covered by three empires – Austria-Hungary, Russia, and the Ottoman Empire – drawing on comparative-historical sociology, comparative literature, and historical linguistics as well as sources in two dozen languages.
+Orel Beilinson is a historian of modern Europe and the Middle East.
+His dissertation, “Tomorrow Belongs to Me: Coming of Age in the Other Europe, 1813–1914,” is a history of young adulthood in an age of industrialization, liberalism, and mass politics.
+The dissertation’s defense is scheduled for November 2023.
+His research creates historiographical bridges between territories once covered by three empires – the Austria-Hungarian, Russian, and Ottoman empires – utilizing sources in two dozen languages.
+A committed comparativist, his methodologies draw on historical sociology, comparative literature, and historical linguistics.

 Orel received his B.A.
-(2019) in general history from Tel Aviv University and her M.A. and M.Phil. in Russian and Eastern European history from Yale University.
+(2019) in general history from Tel Aviv University and his M.A. and M.Phil. in Russian and Eastern European history from Yale University (2021).
 Before coming to Yale, he spent his military service teaching Middle Eastern Studies and languages.
 His teaching at Yale included twentieth-century European history, intellectual history, thesis writing in the humanities and social sciences, and the Humanities program’s Life Worth Living seminar.